 Ignition

-"The sun is the collapse that learnt to burn"
+"The sun is a collapse that learnt to burn"

 Arete